President Trump invites Michigan GOP leaders to White House

 "This is not an indication that any votes were improperly cast or counted," Secretary of State Jocelyn Benson said.

 The GOP move drew an immediate rebuke from the public and injected partisan politics into the business of an unsung panel that is supposed to confirm the will of the voters.
-A person familiar with the matter told The Associated Press that Trump reached out to Palmer and Hartmann on Tuesday evening after the revised vote to express gratitude for their support.
+A person familiar with the matter told the AP that Trump reached out to Palmer and Hartmann on Tuesday evening after the revised vote to express gratitude for their support.

-In a statement, the pair reported being the target of threats, which they reported to law enforcement.
+In a statement, the pair reported being the target of threats, which they said they reported to law enforcement.

 Trump "was checking to make sure I was safe after seeing/hearing about the threats and doxxing," Palmer said in a text message to the Detroit Free Press, referring to the practice of publicly disclosing someone's personal information.